Reginald Warneford: Service

-The explosion overturned Warneford's aircraft and stopped its engine.
-Having no alternative, Warneford had to land behind enemy lines, but after 35 minutes spent on repairs, he managed to restart the engine just as the Germans realized what was going on, and after yelling "Give my regards to the Kaiser!", he was able to achieve lift off and returned to base.
+The explosion overturned Warneford's aircraft and stopped its engine, forcing Warneford to land behind enemy lines.
+After 35 minutes spent on repairs he managed to restart the engine just as the Germans realised what was going on, and after yelling "Give my regards to the Kaiser!", he was able to take off and returned to base.

 On 17 June 1915, Warneford received the award of Légion d'honneur from the French Army Commander in Chief, General Joffre.
 Following a celebratory lunch, Warneford travelled to the aerodrome at Buc in order to ferry an aircraft for delivery to the RNAS at Veurne.
 Having made one short test flight, he then flew a second flight, carrying an American journalist, Henry Beach Needham, as passenger.
-During a climb to 200 feet, the righthand wings collapsed leading to a catastrophic failure of the airframe.
-Accounts suggest that neither occupant was harnessed and were both thrown out of the aircraft, suffering fatal injuries.
+During a climb to 200 feet, the right-hand wings collapsed, leading to a catastrophic failure of the airframe.
+Accounts suggest that neither occupant was harnessed, and both were thrown out of the aircraft, suffering fatal injuries.
 For Needham, death was instantaneous.
 Warneford died of his injuries on the way to hospital.
 He was buried at Brompton Cemetery, London on 21 June 1915 in a ceremony attended by thousands of mourners.
 The grave lies in front of the eastern colonnade.

 His Victoria Cross is displayed at the Fleet Air Arm Museum in Yeovil, Somerset, England.
 A street in Ghent was named Reginald Warnefordstreet on the spot where the airship crashed.
-In 2016 he had a road named in his memory, Warneford Crescent in Longhedge, Salisbury.
+In 2016 a road was named in his memory, Warneford Crescent in Longhedge, Salisbury.

 Wareneford was commemorated in music by Howard Ellis Carr in the final movement of his Three Heroes suite, which includes a musical depiction of a Zeppelin air raid.
 The suite became popular after the war, and was performed quite regularly, including at Hastings in 1921 and at The Proms in 1918, 1920 and 1924.

+Legacy

+In 1921, a house at his school, King Edward VI School, Stratford-upon-Avon, was named after him.
+However, just three years later the houses were changed to commemorate the two benefactors of the school; Guild and King's.
+In 2000, the houses were changed once again and Warneford was represented by the colour green once again.

+Flt Sub Lt Warneford is commemorated in the naming of Warneford Place, a small a small cul-de-sac in Oxhey Village, near Watford.
+Through his life, Warneford is known to have made frequent stays at his aunt’s house in the village.